-The DataArts Funder Report is required for Facilities and Buildings applications.
+The DataArts Funder Report is required for the Facilities and Buildings application.

-First-time applicants are encouraged to learn the basics of DataArts by participating in the webinar for an orientation to the DataArts platform, if the grant program they are applying to has a DataArts reporting requirement.
-The orientation will walk applicants through the process of completing their profile, applying to participating grantmakers and generating Funder Reports.
+First-time applicants are encouraged to learn the basics of DataArts by participating in the webinar for an orientation to the DataArts platform.
+The orientation will walk applicants through the process of completing their profile, applying to participating grantmakers and generating profiles.
 This orientation is recommended for organizations that are new to entering data into the DataArts system, or as a refresher on using the website.
 If you have any questions about entering your data, please contact the DataArts Support Center.
 The Support Center is open Monday through Friday from 9:00 am - 8:00 pm ET, and can be reached at 877-707-3282 or help@culturaldata.org.